-The Adam Fanaki Brain Fund will support programs and services for patients and caregivers living with a brain cancer diagnosis.
+The Adam Fanaki Brain Fund supports programs and services for patients and caregivers living with a brain tumour.

 The fund is operated by Adam's wife Janet Fanaki and their children Isobel and Sam.

 The family knows too well the stress and emotional toll of brain cancer.
-Their goal is to provide some relief to individuals and their caregivers who are currently going through it, by funding the organizations that focus on brain cancer research, programs and services.
+Their goal is to provide some relief to individuals and their caregivers who are currently living with a brain tumour, by funding the organizations that develop programs and services that target this demographic.

 We thank all of our donors for their financial support.
 Special thanks goes to our lead donor Davies, Ward, Phillips & Vineberg LLP along with our major donors BMO Private Wealth, Brian Facey and Julie Soloway, Borden Ladner Gervais LLP, TORYS LLP and Nick and Nicki Perpick, and Robert M. Ben of Thomson Rogers Lawyers.